JFSoftwareServices/fizzbuzz/readme.md

 the application five prints “FizzBuzz”.

-### Running the Application
-To run tests

 ### Running the Tests
 To run tests simply run "mvn clean test" from the commandline.

-### Results
+### Test Results
-Results are available in the commandline shell.
+Results are visible in the commandline shell after running tests.